fereshtehaghaei/Pandas-School-Academic-Data-Analysis/README.md

 ## Scores by School Type

-- Create a table that breaks down school performances based on School Type
+- Created a table that breaks down school performances based on School Type
-- Include in the table each of the following:
+- Included in the table each of the following:
   - Average Math Score
   - Average Reading Score
   - % Passing Math